spcruzaley/java-challenge-ac001/readme.md

 ### Find distance for path on saved graph

-This endpoint should do exactly the same calculation described ([in the previous section](#find-distance-for-path)) but it should use a previously saved graph.
+This endpoint should receive a ordered list of towns and retrieve the total distance on walking through the list of towns in the order they appear on the request in a previously saved graph.
+If the list of towns is empty or has a single element, the result should be zero.
+If there's no path described by the list of towns, the result should be -1.
 If the graph doesn't exist in the database, it should return a NOT FOUND error response.

 * Endpoint: `http://<host>:<port>/distance/<graph id>`
 * HTTP Method: POST